famelga/code-refactor-site/README.md

 ```

 These changes require some additional modification to the CSS selector.
+Varying class selectors has the same properties, which does not provide the style.css with clean formatting.

 ```css
 .benefits {